FreeRADIUS/freeradius-server/scripts/docker/README.md

 Each directory has several dockerfiles:

- - Dockerfile.source will build an image which has full dependencies installed, ready for building FreeRADIUS.
+ - Dockerfile.deps will build an image which has full dependencies installed, ready for building FreeRADIUS.

- - Dockerfile is based on Dockerfile.source and will build the FreeRADIUS source and run the server.
+ - Dockerfile is based on Dockerfile.deps and will build the FreeRADIUS source and run the server.

- - Dockerfile.jenkins is based on Dockerfile.source and
+ - Dockerfile.jenkins is based on Dockerfile.deps and will
-   will add components required for use in a jenkins build environment.
+   add components required for use in a jenkins build environment.

 ## Getting started